 If you participate in sports or are physically active, you have an increased risk of painful injuries.
-The team at the University Pain Medicine Center in Murray Hill, New York City, and multiple locations throughout New Jersey, offers expert treatments for sports injuries.
+The team at the University Pain and Spine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, offers expert treatments for sports injuries.
 They help you recover quickly and safely so you can get back to your sport.
-If you have a sports injury, call the University Pain Medicine Center, or schedule a consultation online today.
+If you have a sports injury, call the University Pain and Spine Center, or schedule a consultation online today.

 The rotator cuff muscles and tendons hold your upper arm bone in your shoulder socket.
 A hard fall, repetitive arm motions or problems with the structure of your shoulder can injure the rotator cuff.

 Treatment options depend on the severity of injury.
 You may benefit from rest and medications.
 Your healthcare provider may recommend injections or physical therapy.
 If those methods are not effective, surgery may be needed.